 Rodrigo Duterte Becomes President of the Philippines

 Foreign policy seldom shapes elections, but elections certainly shape foreign policy.
 Rodrigo Duterte won the Philippines presidency in May with 39 percent of the vote, and quickly changed how Manila does business.
-A man of bluster and bravado with a strong anti-American streak, he distanced the Philippines from Washington, a country that Filipinos overwhelmingly like and that has a treaty of alliance with the Philippines.
+A man of bluster and bravado with a strong anti-American streak, he distanced the Philippines from Washington, even though the U.S. is a country that Filipinos overwhelmingly like and that has a treaty of alliance with the Philippines.
 In Tagalog, Duterte called President Barack Obama a “son of a whore,” announced he would seek a “separation” from the United States, and said that U.S. troops must leave the Philippines within two years.

 The main beneficiary of Duterte’s anti-Americanism has been China, a country that many Filipinos dislike.
 After an international tribunal rejected China’s sweeping claims to the South China Sea in a much-anticipated legal case initiated by the Philippines, Duterte said the ruling would “take the back seat” as he sought Beijing’s favor.
-Duterte has yet to take any irrevocable steps, so perhaps he is playing the two powers off against each other.
+Duterte has yet to take any irrevocable steps, so perhaps he is playing the two powers off each other.
 While the vigilante campaign he has encouraged against drug addicts and traffickers hasn’t hurt his popularity at home, it could be a major thorn in U.S.-Philippines relations.
 The campaign, which has killed at least 4,000 people, has been condemned internationally.
 (Duterte claims that he once killed criminals “personally” when he was mayor of Davao.)
 Should Duterte realign Manila’s foreign policy, it will remake East Asia’s geopolitical landscape.

 The Trans-Pacific Partnership Flops